Health Care Marketplace for Small Businesses: FAQ

+Your mix of full and part-time workers may not lead you to have to offer insurance.
 If you have the equivalent of 50 or more full-time workers, you still only have to offer insurance to the full-time workers, not part-time workers.

 I'd like to consider offering health insurance for my business with fewer than 50 workers.
 Can I find insurance for them in the new Marketplace being set up in my state?

 There are two types of Marketplaces, available in each state.
 One Marketplace is for individuals looking for insurance.
 If you do not offer health insurance through your business, your employees can buy coverage through the individual Marketplace.
 And they may qualify for a tax credit to help them cover the cost.